chriskottom/chriskottom.com/source/articles/2014-10-29-4-fantastic-ways-to-set-up-state-in-minitest/index.html.markdown

 The result is a Facebook API client that's shared between all test cases in the suite and which is set up once before any tests are executed.

-The fact that this *can* be done doesn't mean that it *should* be done though.
-Before using a technique such as this though, you need to ask yourself what effect it will have on your suite.
+The fact that this *can* be done doesn't mean that it *should* be done.
+Before using a technique such as this, you need to ask yourself what effect it will have on your suite.
 Tests should be written as much as possible in a single file with as much verbosity and repetition as is needed to convey their meaning, and I'd personally be really reluctant to distribute code that's essential to a clear understanding of my test case into other files.